ropensci/dbparser/README.md

 In its raw form, the DrugBank database is a single XML file.
-Users must create an [account](https://www.drugbank.ca/public_users/sign_up) with Drugbank and request permission to [download](https://www.drugbank.ca/releases/latest) the database.
+Users must create an [account](https://www.drugbank.ca/public_users/sign_up) with DrugBank and request permission to [download](https://www.drugbank.ca/releases/latest) the database.
 Note that this may take a couple of days.